The metro in Budapest is the mainstay of local transport and the clearest and fastest way to get around the city.

 Metro lines

 Budapest has 4 subway lines marked with numbers and colours.
-The three original lines all meet at one interchange station , Deák Ferenc tér, while the newest fourth line crosses only the M2 and M3 lines.
+The three original lines all meet at a single transfer station , Deák Ferenc tér, while the newest fourth line crosses only the M2 and M3 lines.

 - M1 Földalatti (yellow): Vörösmarty tér - Mexikói Út, old historic trains run here and the stations are also historic.
 It connects the centre of Budapest with Vársoliget Park and Széchenyi Spa.

-- M2 (red): Déli Palyaudvar - Örs Vezér tere, this is the west-eastern backbone and the line can be used to travel to Déli station (Regiojet trains to the Czech Republic), Keleti (domestic trains and international trains to Romania or Serbia) and to tourist attractions such as the Parliament, the Great Synagogue
+- M2 (red): Déli Palyaudvar - Örs Vezér tere, this is the west-eastern backbone and the line can be used to go to Déli, Keleti and tourist attractions such as the Parliament, the Great Synagogue

-- M3 (blue): Köbánya-Kispest - Újpest-Központ, the main north-south route, you can use the line to go to the airport (there is a bus from the southern end), Nyugati station (ČD trains to the Czech Republic), Népliget bus station or to sights such as St. Stephen's Basilica
+- M3 (blue): Köbánya-Kispest - Újpest-Központ, main north-south route, you can use the line to go to the airport (there is a bus from the southern end), Nyugati station, Népliget bus station or to sights such as St. Stephen's Basilica

 - M4 (green): Kelenföld vasútállomás - Keleti pályaudvar, the newest route connecting the 2 major railway stations of Keleti and Kelenföld, you can also use it to reach attractions such as the Grand Market Hall, Gellért's Baths